mariadb-corporation/MaxScale/Documentation/Filters/Hintfilter.md

 -- maxscale route to [master | slave | server <server name>]
 ```

-#### Route to master
+#### Route to primary

 ```
 -- maxscale route to master
 ```

-A `master` value in a routing hint will route the query to a master server.
+A `master` value in a routing hint will route the query to a primary server.
 This
-can be used to direct read queries to a master server for a up-to-date result
+can be used to direct read queries to a primary server for a up-to-date result
 with no replication lag.

-#### Route to slave
+#### Route to replica

 ```
 -- maxscale route to slave
 ```

-A `slave` value will route the query to a slave server.
+A `slave` value will route the query to a replica server.
 Please note that the
 hints will override any decisions taken by the routers which means that it is
-possible to force writes to a slave server.
+possible to force writes to a replica server.

 #### Route to named server